lennardv2/project-colors/README.md

 ## How to Use

 1. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-2. Search for and select `Project Colors: Open Settings`.
+2. Search for and select `Customize Project Colors`.
 3. Customize your project name, color, and toggles using the interactive settings panel.

-## Requirements

-- **Visual Studio Code**: Version 1.78.0 or higher.
+or

+1. Click on the project name in the left lower corner

 ## Known Issues

 - Some themes may override specific color settings.
 If results vary, try switching themes.
-- Color changes might not be immediately visible for certain UI elements depending on your current theme.

 ## Release Notes